ecourtial/usm98-adboard-converter/README.md

 ## Description :notebook:

-This small application is designed to help you to edit the texture in the game _Ultimate Soccer Manager 98_.
+This small application is designed to help you to edit the textures in the game _Ultimate Soccer Manager 98_.
 It has been tested with USM98-99 (aka the USM98 2.0).

 ## Utilization